Swiple/swiple/docs/docs/installation/start-developing.md

 1. Builds the Docker Images for `swiple-api` and `swiple-ui`.
 2. Runs `docker-compose up`, starting all services needed to run Swiple.

+Changes made to code will trigger a reload of the API or UI.

 ### 7. Sign in to Swiple at [http://127.0.0.1:3000/login](http://127.0.0.1:3000/login)
 Sign in with the following credentials: